Finding items on the shelf

 If the catalogue displays “Check shelf” next to your item, it should be available on the shelf.
 If you still can’t find it:

 - check the sorting shelves for recently returned items,

 - call extension 4183 on any internal telephone to ask for help in Robertson Library, or

 It is possible that somebody else is using the item in the library, so you may need to wait a while and then re-check the shelves.
-If you still can’t find the item, lodge a search request form at the Enquiries Desk.
+If you still can’t find the item, lodge a search request form with staff on level 2.
 We will carry out daily searches for the item for the next five days.